hasbiasshidiq/Simple-Online-Store/README-demo.md

 {"failed_order_items":[{"order_item_id":0,"order_id":415,"product_id":3,"product_name":"Flexamove","quantity":4,"total_price":10000}]}
 ```

 then check Flexamove quantity in inventory by doing step 1.
-Isn't it 1?
+Isn't it to be 1?